KonVas/lick-the-toad/index.md

 ![](https://github.com/KonVas/lick-the-toad/blob/main/images/nnet.gif?raw=true)

 ### Creative Outcomes
-The generated output can control real time sonfication algorithms which can run independently as an interactive installation and "on site" work and/or received by other performers remotely and thus can be interpreted to other sonification ad-hoc processes online.
+The generated output can control real time sonfication algorithms which can run independently as an interactive installation and "on site" work and/or received by other performers remotely and thus can be interpreted to other sonification ad-hoc processes online expanding it as networked music system.
 Thus, the system provides a hybrid mode of interaction, and can be used in many contexts.
 Data can be received by other audio platforms supporting OSC communication.

 ![](https://github.com/KonVas/lick-the-toad/blob/main/images/audio-control-ltt.gif?raw=true)